 |---|---|---|---|

-| Product data | Complete, extractable product information matters in every vertical. | The key attributes change: ingredients/shades for beauty; material/fit for fashion; specs/compatibility for electronics; terrain/skill/activity for sports. | Customize product attributes by vertical and buyer uncertainty. |
+| Product data | Complete, extractable product information matters in every vertical. | The critical attributes change: ingredients, shades, and skin concerns for beauty; material, fit, sizing, and returns for fashion; specs and compatibility for electronics; terrain, skill level, activity, and sizing for sports. | Customize product attributes by vertical and buyer uncertainty.
+Align PDPs, feeds, structured data, support pages, guides, and third-party claims. |

 Subvertical specific findings and recommendations